lake-wg/authz/draft-selander-lake-authz.md

 To authenticate to U, the domain authenticator (V) runs EDHOC in the role of Responder with an authentication credential CRED_V, which is a CWT Claims Set {{RFC8392}} containing a public key of V, see {{V_2}}.
 This proves to U the possession of the private key corresponding to the public key of CRED_V.
 CRED_V typically needs to be transported to U in EDHOC (using the message field ID_CRED_R, see {{Section 3.5.2 of I-D.ietf-lake-edhoc}}) since there is no previous relation between U and V.

-V must also to prove to W the possession of the private key corresponding to the public key of CRED_V, and W must have access the very same credential CRED_V as used with U in EDHOC, since this information is needed to generate the voucher, see {{voucher}}.
+V must also prove to W the possession of the private key corresponding to the public key of CRED_V, and W must have access the very same credential CRED_V as used with U in EDHOC, since this information is needed to generate the voucher, see {{voucher}}.
 For this reason it is RECOMMENDED that V runs EDHOC with W using ID_CRED_I = CRED_V.
 Other means for proof-of-possession related to CRED_V and transport of CRED_V are out of scope.

 V and W also need to establish a secure connection for the Voucher Request/Response protocol.
 If V and W have run EDHOC, then secure communication between V and W may be based on OSCORE {{RFC8613}}.
 Alternatively, V may use different security protocols with U compared to with W. For example, the communication between V and U may be secured by EDHOC and static Diffie-Hellman keys, whereas the communication between V and W may be secured using TLS 1.3 {{RFC8446}} based on server certificates provided by W. Also in this case, proof-of-possession related to CRED_V and transport of CRED_V may be performed using EDHOC with ID_CRED_I = CRED_V carried over TLS.